SoniaMatranga/SoniaMatrangaTesi/README.md

 Venv directory:
 - `venv/lib/python3.9/site-packages/gymnasium/envs/classic_control/scheduling.py`: definition of the environment used by the DQN agent, which is located in the model.
 It also starts an app to visualize graphs on the agent.
 - `venv/lib/python3.9/site-packages/gymnasium/envs/classic_control/__init__.py`: registers the new custom environment in Gymnasium
-- `venv/lib/python3.9/site-packages/gymnasium/envs/classic_control/graph.py`: manages the creation of graphs to evaluate the agent

 Configuration files:
 - `kind-config.yaml`: Initial cluster configuration where Prometheus needs to be added